bagustris/disertasi-ser/s3_note.md

 - what is X, what is Y
 - what did you have done today, what is your plan for tomorrow
 ---
+2019-08-06:
+- weekly meeting report: as presented (see in progress dir)
+- weekly meeting note: what do you want to write for journal?
+  - dimensional SER (speech + text) using recursive SVR
+  - SER based on selected region (using attentional?)
+- today's accomplishment: MAE and MSE from emobank using affective dictionary (ANEW).
+- Q: What's different between lemmatization and stemming?
+- A: Stemming and Lemmatization both generate the root form of the inflected words.
+The difference is that stem might not be an actual word whereas, lemma is an actual language word.
+Example: (connected, connection) --> connect, (am,is, are) --> be.

 ---
 2019-07-12:
 - Writing draft for ASJ Autumn 2019